 Water Adoption Agreement means an agreement under section 51A WIA 1991 for the construction of Water infrastructure by a Customer, and the transfer of ownership of the assets to a relevant Water Company;

-Water Company means a company holding an appointment under the WIA 1991 to provide water services.
-This includes New Appointees (NAV);
+Water Company means a company holding an appointment under the Water Industry Act 1991 to provide water services.
+This includes NAVs.

 Website means the website established by the Panel for the purpose of publicising these Terms of Reference and the work of the Panel;